crusoecloud/crusoe-csi-driver-helm-charts/README.md

 ## Installation

-To install the Crusoe CSI Driver chart in the `crusoe-csi-driver` namespace:
+To install the Crusoe CSI Driver chart in the `crusoe-system` namespace:

-    helm install <chart alias> <repo alias>/crusoe-csi-driver -n crusoe-csi-driver
+    helm install <chart alias> <repo alias>/crusoe-csi-driver -n crusoe-system

 To uninstall the chart: